airbytehq/airbyte/docs/connector-development/tutorials/config-based/4-reading-data.md

 # Step 3: Reading data

-Now that we're able to authenticate to the source API, we'll want to extract data from the responses.
+Now that we're able to authenticate to the source API, we'll want to select data from the HTTP responses.
 Let's first add the stream to the configured catalog in `source-exchange_rates-tutorial/integration_tests/configured_catalog.json`

 ```